 - Explore Trails

 - Get Involved

-Explore the best rated trails in Crown Point, IN.
-Whether you're looking for an easy walking trail or a bike trail like the Illinois & Michigan Canal State Trail and Tall Grass Greenway Trail.
-With more than 70 trails covering 4480 miles you're bound to find a perfect trail for you.
+Explore the best rated trails in Crown Point, IN, whether you're looking for an easy walking trail or a bike trail like the Illinois & Michigan Canal State Trail and Spring Creek Greenway Trail .
+With more than 72 trails covering 4502 miles you're bound to find a perfect trail for you.
 Click on any trail below to find trail descriptions, trail maps, photos, and reviews.

 TrailLink is a free service provided by Rails-to-Trails Conservancy (a non-profit) and we need your support!